tup916/Personal-Website/README.md

 # Personal-Website
-With an aim to learn HTML, CSS, and possibly Javascript, this is my personal website.
+With an aim to learn HTML, CSS, and possibly use Javascript, this is my personal website.

 Here is the link to my university's provided personal website: http://homepage.usask.ca/~tup916/